1971Merlin/TMON/README.md

 ADDR xxxx - Set the CURRENT ADDRESS.
 If no address supplied, display the CURRENT ADDRESS instead.
 GO xxxx - Execute code.
 The is the equivalent of pressing GO on a classic TEC or Fn 0 on an SC.
+DUMP xxxx - DUMP the contents of 64 bytes of memory; provides HEX and ASCII outputs so memory can be examined.
+DIS xxxx - Disasemble Z80 instructions.
+Provides a disassembly of the opcodes found in memory, 16 opcodes at a time

+DUMP and DIS pause at completion - space repeats the command (address continues to count up if auto-increment is on; otherwise same block repeats).
+Q quits and returns to the command prompt.

-DUMP xxxx - DUMP the contents of 64 bytes of memory; provides HEX and aSCII outputs so memory can be examined DIS xxxx - Disasemble Z80 instructions.
-Provides a disassembly of the opcodes found in memory, 16 opcodes at a time DATA xxxx - Interactively Input data into memory.
-Input one hex byte at a time; the value input is caved to the CURRENT ADDDRESS.
+DATA xxxx - Interactively Input data into memory.
+Input one hex byte at a time; the value input is saved to the CURRENT ADDDRESS.
 Enter Q to quit input mode.

-DUMP and DATA pause at completion - space repeats the command (address continues to count up if aut-incremernt is on; otherwise same block repeats).
-Q quits and returns to the command prompt.dis

 ### Test & Informational commands